satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 314(5807):1875.

+Drummond, C. (2009).
+Replicability is not reproducibility: Nor is it good science.
+In Proceedings of the Evaluation Methods for Machine Learning Workshop at the 26th ICML.
+Citeseer.

 Garfield, E. (1955).
 Citation indexes to science: a new dimension in documentation through association of ideas.
 Science, 122(3159):108–11.

 Hirsch, J. (2005).
 An index to quantify an individual’s scientific research output.
 Proceedings of the National Academy of Sciences of the United States of America, 102(46):16569.

+Ioannidis, J. (2005).
+Why most published research findings are false.
+PLoS Medicine, 2(8):e124.

 Poschl, U. and Koop, T. (2008).
 Interactive open access publishing and collaborative peer review for improved scientific communication and